ollita7/vikings-seed/README.md

 ## Flavors
 On each layer we define some flavors to identify the tehcnologie that you want to use it.

+We decide to use JWT to manage authentication so each layer is going to use the same.

 Not all the flavors has an impelementatios but we are working to have.

 ![Image stack description](stack.png)

 ### Fron end flavors
-At the moment we only have an application developed using angular 9 and also the same apllication is a PWA.
+At the moment we only have an application developed using angular 9 and also the same application is a PWA.

 In the  future we hope to add a React application.

 ### Angular9
 We create an angular 9 application using the angular cli

+Application use cases
+* Login
+* Register
+* Forgot Password
+* Small admin page where you see the list of users

 For more information about this project please follow this [link](https://github.com/ollita7/cavepot-seed/blob/master/uis/angular9/README.md)